 The Difference between Residency and Fellowship

-Residency usually happens right after medical school and is designed to give you the experience needed to serve patients.
-A fellowship usually follows residency and is designed to train you in a narrower specialty.
+Residency usually happens right after medical school and is designed to give doctors the experience needed to serve patients.
+A fellowship follows residency and is designed to train fellows in a narrower specialty.

-While some fellows may earn more than residents, the salary is still far lower than for most working physicians.
-You usually have to pay for the majority of your living costs, including housing and at least some meals .
-Additionally, most fellows face a high student loan burden as well.
-Three-quarters of medical students graduated with debt in 2017, and nearly half had a student loan balance of $200,000 or more.
+While some fellows may earn more than residents, the salary is still lower than for most working physicians.
+Usually, fellows have to pay for the majority of their living expenses, including housing and at least some meals.

 10 Budgeting Tips for Living on Your Fellowship Doctor Salary